 People make their decisions based on the information and knowledge that is most readily available.
 In other words, people make most of their judgments depending on the availability heuristic.
 For example, in the Czech Republic, the discussions in social settings and in the media about the gypsy populations focus on the high crime rate and the stereotypical poverty among this population; so a company would simply decide not to higher a gypsy in their company, even though they don’t have any personal experience.
 People usually use schemas when they process social information, which means this could be due to schema processing.

 Stigma and Ethnocentrism

 When we talk about social stigma, we are talking about a variety of key concepts, including prejudice, discrimination, and stereotypes.
-Usually, we encounter social stigma when we are looking at condition such as mental health problems, medical conditions, or other issues including criminality as well as sexual orientation.
+Usually, we encounter social stigma when we are looking at a condition such as mental health problems, medical conditions, or other issues including criminality as well as sexual orientation.
 Social stigma and its components are affected by and may vary based on the sociopolitical context.

 All these discriminatory experiences, prejudices, and negative stereotypes may be internalized by individuals.
-As they internalize, these individuals may feel like they need to avoid society and interacting with it, or rejected by the society.
-For example, an individual who suffers from AIDS or HIV and feels its stigma, may deny that they have the condition and no seek medical care.
+As they internalize, these individuals may feel like they need to avoid society and interacting with it, or rejected by society.
+For example, an individual who suffers from AIDS or HIV and feels its stigma may deny that they have the condition and no seek medical care.
 In addition to that, they may also suffer from mental health issues, such as depression.

-Pygmalion effect, also known as self-fulfilling prophecy, is characterised by stereotypes, which lead to behaviors that affirm the original stereotype or beliefs.
+Pygmalion effect, also known as a self-fulfilling prophecy, is characterized by stereotypes, which lead to behaviors that affirm the original stereotype or beliefs.
 Individuals may themselves be impacted in this way by stereotypes others have.
 Examples of the self-fulfilling prophecy effect may be illustrated in different settings including social settings, workplace, as well as the classroom.